Home Decor Articles Timeless Home Decor Trends: Interior & Outdoor Design Ideas

 Wood Tile

-Out with subway tiles, and in with wooden tiles this year.
-Bathrooms and kitchens take on a more rustic feel with wooden tiles as backsplashes, on accent walls, floors, or in the shower.
+This year, wooden tiles are in, while subway tiles are out.
+Bathrooms and kitchens take on a more rustic feel with wooden tiles as backsplashes, on accent walls, on floors, or in the shower.
 Rather than use bricks or stone for a fireplace, use wooden tiles for a cleaner finish.

 Farmhouse Style